NexInfinite/obsidian-macros/README.md

-# obsidian-macros
+# Obsidian Macros
-A macro plugin for obsidian so I can type german characters
+Haven't finished this fully yet but it should allow me to write macros so that I can type hotkeys and copy paste code/special characters (like German ones).
+Hopefully it is fully modular!